leiste375/BBMRIWordpress/Readme.md

 Simple File List:\
 	&emsp;SFL not playing nice with DF CDN.
 Working links injected via Plugin/JS.\
 	&emsp;File Types restricted.
 See upload field, or plugin config for a complete list.
 Individual uploads restricted to 10 files & 50MB.\
- 	&emsp;User Role "below" Editor redirected to Intranet Page after login via plugin.
-Non-authenticated users are redirected to login page when accessing intranet page.
+ 	&emsp;Non-authenticated users are redirected to login page when accessing intranet page.
 Fileshare Table only shown to logged in users, when redirect is circumvented.\
 	&emsp;News Archive publicly available.\
 	&emsp;Storage size bugged in Dashboard (showing 11.36GB instead of 2.76GB as of 29.11.2023).
 Max Storage set 15GB, for an effective limit of 6,4GB.